espdev/mpl-events/README.md

 `MplEventConnection` can be used if we want to handle events and do not use event dispatcher interface.

-In this case we just create instance of `MplEventConnection` class and pass mpl object for connecting (`figure`, `axes` or `canvas`), event type as `MplEvent` enum and handler as callable.
+In this case we just create instance of `MplEventConnection` class and pass to constructor mpl object for connecting (`figure`, `axes` or `canvas`), event type as `MplEvent` enum and handler as callable.
+By default connection is made automatically.
+This behavior is controlled by `connect` argument.

 ```python
 from matplotlib import pyplot as plt